farlee2121/FsSpec/doc/ducks/2022-06-13 MVP Roadmap.md

   - [ ] is it worth sub-dividing leafs into groups that work on a certain type?
   - [ ] idea: could have an extension package using a math library to constraint (and generate) from equations

+## Product Types
+I think the products should enforce their own invariants.
+Product types are inherently an AND and unions an OR.

+Enforce expectations at the member/field level
+- If a record should have one member or another, then they should really be wrapped in a union and made one field that describes the view in which they are interchangeable
+  - If it must have at least one of a set of fields, again, this should be refactored to a union with a one primary then a list of additional.
+Otherwise, it can be a union wrapping a lists with a non-empty constraint.
+Use a union to wrap any different types you want in the list
+- If a member is optional, make it an option
+- See Scott Wlaschin's Designing With Types

 ## Awareness and Feedback
 - [ ] Consider posting FsSpec to F# slack